keithalewis/math/uf.md

 for that over time.

 The atoms of finance are _holdings_: an _instrument_, _amount_, and _legal entity_.
-Holdings interact via _trades_: the exchange of two holdings at a given _time_.
+Holdings interact via _trades_: the exchange of holdings between two entities at a given _time_.
 Instruments have _cash flows_ and _prices_ that determine
 the _amounts_ and _values_ involved with trading.
-Given a collection of holdings and a sequence of trades the associated amounts and values determine the _profit and loss_, among other quantities, relevant to managing a portfolio.
+Given a collection of holdings and a sequence of trades the associated amounts and values determine the _profit and loss_, among other quantities, relevant to managing portfolios.

-To properly assess risk it is necessary to include how a position will be hedged over time, as pointed out in special cases by many authors.
+To properly assess risk it is necessary to include how a position will be hedged over time.
 Various hedging strategies can, and should, be used for insight on the uncertainties involved.

 This model highlights that both cash flows and prices must be specified by mathematical models to determine the amounts and values associated with a trading strategy.
 It also places instruments on equal footing to get a complete picture of risk across **all** asset classes.
-It does not solve any particular problem in finance but it does specify a mathematical notation to rigorously discuss all aspects of trading instruments using realistic assumptions.
+It does not solve any particular problem in finance but it does specify a mathematical notation to rigorously discuss all aspects of trading and hedging using realistic assumptions.

 ## Holding